sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 ##### Plot Marker Configurations
 <sup>[Back to list of contents](#contents)</sup>

 It is best to make the plot markers distanced as closely to each other as possible without overlap.
-This is done by making it inversely proportional to the height of the matrix, i.e. have it be multiplied by `1/size(A,1)`.
+This is done by setting the size to be inversely proportional to the height of the matrix, i.e. have it be multiplied by `1/size(A,1)`.

 ```MATLAB
   spy(A, '*k', baseMarkerSize/size(A,1)*markerScale);